reaper699/lisk-docs/SourceInstall.md

 sqlite3 -version
 ```

-SQLite3 should have the following version number: `3.8.2`
+SQLite3 should have the following version number (or greater): `3.8.2`

 ## 3. Install Node.js